Rocketing success for The IPG as they hold their second biennial conference at The National Space Centre

 Over 225 members and suppliers were in attendance.
 The day marked a reflection point, for all; reinforcing the importance of standing together, stronger.

 The evening event kicked off with a poignant talk from Kate McCann, mother of missing Madeleine, and Ross Miller, of the Missing People charity, who were there to talk about #FindEveryChild, and to thank IPG members for all their incredible fundraising efforts this year, which included select members taking part in a pursuit to ‘Orbit the Moon’, completing the 54-mile London to Brighton bike ride, as well as displaying collection tins in their stores and showrooms all year round.
-There was also silent auction on the night, which helped to raise a further £4,702 for the charity.
+There was also a silent auction on the night, which helped to raise a further £4,702 for the charity.

 The conference was followed by drinks and a gala dinner held at the Leicester Marriot Hotel, where keynote speaker and mind reader, David Meade, compèred the evening and conducted the Member Award Ceremony, which celebrated some of the IPG’s deserving members.